Visiting San Diego? Get 7 Days of Local Tips

 Friar Funds are required for discounted drinks.
 Valued at $5, they can be used for food and drinks throughout the stadium as well.

-Special to opening weekend, The first 40,000 fans to the Friday game will receive an opening series hat, courtesy of Sycuan Casino Resort.
+Special to Opening Weekend 2026, the first 40,000 fans to the Friday game will receive an opening series scarf, courtesy of Sycuan Casino Resort.

-At the conclusion of Sunday’s game, kids 14 and under are invited to run the bases!
+At the conclusion of Sunday's games, kids 14 and under are invited to run the bases!

 Presented by Chick-fil-A, this is a fantastic feature of Sunday games throughout the season.
 Fans can start lining up after the eighth inning in Gallagher Square, with season ticket holders getting to skip the line.